linode/docs/docs/guides/databases/mysql/how-to-create-and-use-mysql-views/index.md

 {{< /output >}}

     {{< note >}}
-Please note, if you attempt to delete a MySQL view that doesn't exist without using the `IF EXISTS` keyword, MySQL will throw an error.
+Please note, if you attempt to delete a MySQL view that doesn't exist without using the `IF EXISTS` keyword, MySQL throws an error.
 {{< /note >}}

 1. When the command from step 1 is run again, there should now be no results: